 Cash.
-We had \$35.1 million and \$38.1 million in cash as at January 31, 2018 and January 31, 2017, respectively.
+We had \$27.3 million and \$35.1 million in cash as at January 31, 2019 and January 31, 2018, respectively.
 All cash was held in interest-bearing bank accounts, primarily with major Canadian, US and European banks.
-The cash balance has decreased since January 31, 2017 by \$3.0 million primarily due to cash used for acquisitions partially offset by net borrowings on the credit facility and cash generated from operations.
+The cash balance decreased from January 31, 2018 to January 31, 2019 by \$7.8 million primarily due to cash used for acquisitions partially offset by net borrowings on the credit facility and cash generated from operations.

 Credit facility.
-On March 2, 2016, we amended our revolving debt facility with a new senior secured credit facility.
-The credit facility consists of a \$150.0 million revolving operating credit facility to be available for general corporate purposes including the financing of ongoing working capital needs and acquisitions.
-The credit facility also provides for an additional \$7.5 million available to support foreign exchange and interest rate hedging.
-The credit facility has a five-year maturity with no fixed repayment dates prior to the end of the five-year term ending March 2, 2021.
+On January 25, 2019, we amended and increased our existing \$150.0 million senior secured revolving credit facility.
+The newly amended and increased facility is now a \$350.0 million revolving operating credit facility to be available for general corporate purposes, including the financing of ongoing working capital needs and acquisitions.
+With the approval of the lenders, the credit facility can be expanded to a total of \$500.0 million.
+The credit facility has a five-year maturity with no fixed repayment dates prior to the end of the five-year term ending January 2024.
 Borrowings under the credit facility are secured by a first charge over substantially all of Descartes' assets.
-Depending on the type of advance, interest rates under the revolving operating portion of the credit facility are based on the Canada or US prime rate, Bankers' Acceptance (BA) or London Interbank Offered Rate (LIBOR) plus an additional 0 to 200 basis points based on the ratio of net debt to adjusted earnings before interest, taxes, depreciation and amortization, as defined in the credit agreement.
-A standby fee of between 20 to 28 basis points will be charged on all undrawn amounts.
+Depending on the type of advance, interest rates under the revolving operating portion of the credit facility are based on the Canada or US prime rate, Bankers' Acceptance (BA) or London Interbank Offered Rate (LIBOR) plus an additional 0 to 250 basis points based on the ratio of net debt to adjusted earnings before interest, taxes, depreciation and amortization, as defined in the credit agreement.
+A standby fee of between 20 to 40 basis points will be charged on all undrawn amounts.
 The credit facility contains certain customary representations, warranties and guarantees, and covenants.

-As at January 31, 2018, \$113.0 million of the revolving operating credit facility remained available for use and the outstanding balance of \$37.0 million is required to be repaid prior to March 2, 2021.
-Subsequent to January 31, 2018, an additional \$33.3 million was drawn on the credit facility to finance the acquisition of Aljex on February 2, 2018.
-No amounts have been drawn on the facility that are available to support foreign exchange and interest rate hedging.
-We are in compliance with the covenants of the credit facility as at January 31, 2018.
+As at January 31, 2019, \$324.5 million of the revolving operating credit facility remained available for use and the outstanding balance of \$25.5 million was required to be repaid in February 2024.
+Subsequent to January 31, 2019, an additional \$241.5 million was drawn on the credit facility to finance the acquisition of Visual Compliance on February 12, 2019.
+We were in compliance with the covenants of the credit facility as at January 31, 2019 and remain in compliance as of the date of this MD&A.

 Short-form base shelf prospectus.
-On April 18, 2016, we filed a final short-form base shelf prospectus, allowing us to offer and issue the following securities: (i) common shares; (ii) preferred shares; (iii) senior or subordinated unsecured debt securities; (iv) subscription receipts; (v) warrants; and (vi) securities comprised of more than one of the aforementioned common shares, preferred shares, debt securities, subscription receipts and/ or warrants offered together as a unit.
+On June 6, 2018, we filed a final short-form base shelf prospectus (the "Base Shelf Prospectus"), allowing us to offer and issue the following securities: (i) common shares; (ii) preferred shares; (iii) senior or subordinated unsecured debt securities; (iv) subscription receipts; (v) warrants; and (vi) securities comprised of more than one of the aforementioned common shares, preferred shares, debt securities, subscription receipts and/ or warrants offered together as a unit.
 These securities may be offered separately or together, in separate series, in amounts, at prices and on terms to be set forth in one or more shelf prospectus supplements.
-The aggregate initial offering price of securities that may be sold by us (or certain of our current or future shareholders) pursuant to our base shelf prospectus during the 25-month period that our base shelf prospectus, including any amendments thereto, remains valid is limited to \$500 million.
-The short-form base shelf prospectus expires on May 18, 2018.
+The aggregate initial offering price of securities that may be sold by us (or certain of our current or future shareholders) pursuant to the Base Shelf Prospectus during the 25-month period that the Base Shelf Prospectus, including any amendments thereto, remains valid is limited to an aggregate of \$750 million.